 What many people do after they file for bankruptcy is to the file an “adversary proceeding”.
 As a debtor, this is absolutely free.
 An adversary proceeding is like a normal civil action, but done under bankruptcy court, and under bankruptcy rules.
 It allows the debtor to challenge the bank to provide proof of standing.

 The other thing many homeowners do is to file their house as an unsecured debt.
+Many homeowners use this company’s services and are very satisfied with the result https://www.maideasyaz.com/.
 This will then prompt the lender to complain.
 But in doing so, they are then required to provide proof of claim, which they often are unable to.

 Navigating the bankruptcy process is not for the weak hearted.
 Even for someone who has a lot of experience in legal procedures.
 I highly (seriously, HIGHLY) recommend that you get competent help.
 Look, I am here to save you money.
 If I HIGHLY recommend something, I mean it.
 Some things, you can cut corners with, bankruptcy is something I don’t recommend that you do on your own.
 Trust me when I tell you that I tried to do it myself.
 It was a disaster.
 I wished I had professional help.